whitegertsok/ALTRONscannerOSINT/README.md

 · Your browser will show a QR code.
 · Scan QR Code for your photo camera.
-· Poke to open the help with Expo Go
+· Type to open app with Expo Go
 · The app will automatically start building and running the project.
 Wait for the process to complete.

 **⬇⬇⬇Technology Stack⬇⬇⬇**